pedroaston/pkb/4_NOS/1_New_IP_Eng_Ways.md

 ## Sub-Projects

 1. [ippal-mdm](https://github.com/nosportugal/ippal-mdm)
-	- Goal: implement a mediation layer capable of abstracting the multivendor particularities of the different router vendor implementations
+	- Goal: implement a yang-based mediation layer capable of abstracting the multivendor particularities of the different router vendor implementations and enable network programmability.
-	- Ideas for features:
-		- Explore integration with ArangoDB
-		- Explore integration with Netbox
 	- Issues:
 		- unified model keychain on 7.11.2
 		- ygot has a limitation regarding repeated namespaces ([issue](https://github.com/openconfig/ygot/issues/834))
 	- Tasks:
+		1. Generate Nokia SROS adaptors
+		2. Setup Nokia Mediator
+	- Backlog:
-		1. Switch from list to map in json normalized (maybe after full isis state stuff)
+		- Switch from list to map in json normalized (e.g adjacencies)
-		2. Understand how to divide state and config
+		- Understand how to divide state and config
-		3. Add topology validation to IGPSegment validation (sh isis topology)
+		- Add topology validation to IGPSegment validation (sh isis topology)
-		4. After provisoning_infra action add a wait for igp/mpls sync finished
-		5. We can have unify to marshall struct into json and yaml by having both annotations.
-Check [here](https://stackoverflow.com/questions/19885162/xml-and-json-tags-for-a-golang-struct) for proper form.
+		- Explore integration with ArangoDB
+		- Explore integration with Netbox
 - [ippal-infra-templates](https://github.com/nosportugal/ippal-infra-templates)
 	- Goal: push our documentation to git, in order to have collaborative edition and versioning.
 	- Issues: